 You are informed that blocking cookies could cause malfunctions while using our website.
 Furthermore you have the option to activate the “Do-not-track”-option (DNT) on your web browser (Respect of Do not track).
 Provided the "Do not track"-option is activated in your browser, your data will not be used without permission.

-Furthermore, you can prevent any form of user analysis by Piwik on this website by activating a “block-cookie” or “opt-out-cookie”.
-You can do this in the following checkbox, when making the appropriate setting.
+Furthermore, you can prevent any form of user analysis by Matomo on this website by activating a “block-cookie” or “opt-out-cookie” (see above).

 An analysis of your activities will continue for as long as you do not delete the cookie in your browser.
 If you have already activated the opt-out-cookie, this will be indicated in the following message and you will be able to re-activate the web analytics on this website.